sjparkinson/uncomplicated.systems/_posts/2018-05-24-kent-to-paris-by-bicycle.md

 There are 13 riders in total, and 14 bikes just in case.

-First up is a ride to the tunnel, should take a handful of hours.
+First up is a ride to the tunnel, should take us a handful of hours.
 From there we pack everything in a van and cross the channel.

 We made it to Tesco in Folkestone, time for some pain au chocolate!